LcsCefali/LcsCefali/README.md

 ### About Me

-Currentily working on mobile development using React Native and NestJS.
+Currently working with app development using React Native and NestJS at Eduzz

 ```js
  console.log(`> Fascinado por tecnologia!`);